 LMAPCD plans to install a Magee Scientific AE33 Aethalometer at the Durrett Lane Near Road site to better characterize particulate carbon species.
 The site's proximity to heavy traffic congestion on the nearby I-264 Watterson Expressway & I-65 interchange makes the Durrett Lane Near Road site a good candidate site for carbon monitoring.
-Additionally, intermittent localized peaks of $PM{2.5}$ concentrations from suspected residential wood burning or other biomass burning may allow for a mix of carbon species to be monitored and assessed.
-With the full spectrum 7-wavelength analysis capability, the

-AE33 Aethalometer has the ability to measure a mix of carbon species.
-LMAPCD plans to install the AE33 Aethalometer at the Durrett Lane site by Fall, 2020 so that it is in place before the suspected wintertime maximum in carbon particulate species.
+Additionally, intermittent localized peaks of PM{2.5} concentrations from suspected residential wood burning or other biomass burning may allow for a mix of carbon species to be monitored and assessed.
+With the full spectrum 7-wavelength analysis capability, the AE33 Aethalometer has the ability to measure a mix of carbon species.
+While LMAPCD planned to install the AE33 Aethalometer at the Durrett Lane site by Fall, 2020, the COVID-19 pandemic resulted in delays to this process.
+The AE33 Aethalometer will be installed as soon as possible based on available staffing and resources.